fsharp/fsharp.org/guides/web/index.md

 redirect_from: "/webstacks/index.html"
 ---

-F# has many advantages for building scalable, robust web solutions:
+F# has many advantages for building efficient, scalable and robust web solutions:

 * *Fast* - F# code execution is fast, using native code generation from scripted or project code
 * *Succinct* - F# is concise, readable and type-safe, for fast development of robust web solutions
-* *Asynchronous and Scalable* - F# asynchronous programming simplifies scalable, reactive client-server programming
+* *Reactive and Scalable* - F# asynchronous programming simplifies scalable, reactive web programming
 * *Interoperable* - F# interoperates seamlessly with languages such as C#, JavaScript and TypeScript
 * *JavaScript-ready* - F# is JavaScript-ready through [WebSharper](http://websharper.com) and [FunScript](http://funscript.info/)
 * *Open-source* and *Cross-platform*  - Like all good web tools!